quando5201/ThesisProject/README.md

-# ThesisProject
-This is my thesis project: A web-based for Finding similar image using Neural Network
+# A web-based for Finding similar images using Neural Network